stellar/stellar-protocol/ecosystem/readme.md

 Draft a formal proposal using the [SEP Template](../sep-template.md), and submit a PR to this repository.
 You should make sure to adhere to the following:

+* Use the following format for the filename of your draft `cap_{email_username}_{hyphen-separated-cap-title}.md`.
+  * For example, a SEP titled "Stellar Happiness Protocol" by "happycoder541@example.com" would be titled `sep_happycoder541_stellar-happiness-protocol.md`
+  * The email username should be the commiter's.
-* Use two unique words separated by a hyphen for your SEP number from the [BIP-0039 wordlist][wordlist].
-For example, "amazing-crystal".
-Don't assign a number to the SEP — this will be established once the SEP has reached the state of `Accepted`.
+* Don't assign a SEP number in the proposal — this will be established once the SEP has reached the state of *Accepted*.
 * Add a link to the SEP proposal to the proposals table in this document.
-* If your SEP requires images or other supporting files, they should be included in a subdirectory of the `contents` folder for that SEP, such as `contents/sep-amazing-crystal` (for SEP **amazing-crystal**).
+* If your SEP requires images or other supporting files, they should be included in a subdirectory of the `contents` folder for that SEP, such as `contents/sep_happycoder541_stellar-happiness-protocol/`.
 Links should be relative, for example a link to an image from SEP-X would be `../contents/cap-X/image.png`. *Once accepted, the folders will be renamed.*

 Finally, submit a PR of your draft via your fork of this repository.